Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yeah, that's nice.

-And Dave, you've booked a band for the after party?
+All right, and Dave, you've booked a band for the after-party.

 You're never going to believe this.